Updated August 28, 2020

 - Communities can hold a larger ceremony after the COVID-19 pandemic ends to honour everyone who passed away during that time.

 - Elders can work with family members to offer ceremonies during COVID-19.
-The family member at the service can make offerings, while the Elder does the ceremony in their home.
+The family member at the service can make offerings, while the Elder does the ceremony in their (the Elder’s) home.

 - After a funeral or service, community members can drive by the family’s house to acknowledge their loss and show support.

-- If it is important to touch the deceased as part of ceremony, consult with Elders and traditional knowledge keepers on how to reduce your exposure as much as possible.
+- If it is important to touch the deceased as part of ceremony, consult with Elders and traditional knowledge keepers on how to reduce your exposure as much as possible if you are concerned that the deceased was in any way exposed to COVID-19.

 - Consider holding funerals outside where there is more space and better ventilation, though physical distancing rules should still be followed.